Skip to content

 • required indicates whether the property is required.

-• type: describes the JSON type of this field, which could be integer, number, boolean, string, array, or object.
+• type: describes the format of this field, which could be string, number, boolean, file, document, image, video, audio, array, or object.

 • title is used by the console to provide the title of the property in the component.